Jefferson-Bantawig/QuizTion-Quiz-Game/README.md

 - Inside the progress bar is the score counter.
 Starting from zero, the user can track their score as they progress through the game.
 This score counter will dynamically change as the user selects the correct answer, and will remain the same if they choose the wrong one.
 - Below the progress bar is the term "QuezTion" along with the question number.
 This play on words combines the word "question" and a playful twist on the websites name, "QuizTion".
 This is done in hopes to provide a lighthearted moment from the user.
 - Under the question number is the actual question.
 The smokey white color helps it pop but not overshadow the other texts on the screen.
-- These questions were programmed to give a random sequence of question evertime, this is done to help maintain an element of surprise.
+- These questions were programmed to give a random sequence of question every time, this is done to help maintain an element of surprise.
 - Each choices in the choices section is contained in a retangle box.
 Labeled from a to d, each letter corresponds to a specific answer that the user can click.
 - A hover animation is added to the choices.
 When a choice is hovered, it elevates upward and is given a subtle boxshadow in order to make and interactive experience.
 - A question tracker can be seen in small black print under the choices section.
 This gives the information on what question the user is on and how many more will they have to answer.